Ascenio/cUnit/README.md

 > We set up test runners and exit code.
 If any test fail,
 > the program closes with either `EXIT_FAILURE` (1) or `EXIT_SUCCESS` (0) code.

-It's simple enought that you can write a script to set it up for you, if you wish.
+It's simple enough that you can write a script to set it up for you, if you wish.

 ## That's all folks